flyway/flywaydb.org/documentation/upgradingToTeams.md

 ## Upgrading from community

 If you are currently using Flyway Community there are a few things you need to do to upgrade to using Flyway Teams.
-The steps to do so differ depending on how you are accessing Flyway, but broadly consist of two main steps.
-Telling Flyway to use the [correct edition](/documentation/configuration/edition), and supplying a [license key](/documentation/configuration/licenseKey).
+The process to do so differs depending on how you are accessing Flyway, but broadly consists of telling Flyway to use the [correct edition](/documentation/configuration/edition), and supplying a [license key](/documentation/configuration/licenseKey).
 See below for more details for each usage.

 ### Command Line

 If you are using the command line, simply add the `-teams` flag when you invoke Flyway (or use the environment variable `FLYWAY_EDITION=teams`).
 Then provide your [license key](/documentation/configuration/licenseKey) through any of the supported methods.

+For example:
 ```powershell
 ./flyway -teams -licenseKey=FL01... info
 ```